NEW: "Looking at it, it doesn't make any sense," says the father of one of the missing girls

 Agents from the FBI and the Iowa Department of Criminal Investigation joined the search on Saturday, authorities said.

-Abben told reporters Monday there was no indication the girls were outside Evansdale, a town of about 4,700 located about 12 miles southeast of Cedar Falls.
+Abben told reporters Monday there was no indication the girls were outside Evansdale, which is located about 12 miles southeast of Cedar Falls.
 Nor was there any indication of foul play, he said.

 “It’s like they vanished,” he told CNN affiliate KWWL.
 “There’s just nothing.”